hyopjs/hyop/README.md

 ## How does hyop compare with other Hypermedia libraries such as HTMX?

 Hyop supports the programmer to create hypermedia operations as javascript functions.
 It simply maps the hyop attribute with the hyop function.
 The programmer is responsible for defining & implementing the hyop...having full access to the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
 Small builds with minimal bloat are possible.
-Starting at `61 B` with `single_hyop`, you only need to bundle the code that you actually use.
+Starting at `61 B` with `hyop`, you only need to bundle the code that you actually use.

 Other hypermedia libraries are impressive, but they ultimately have to support a full api.
 Some of these libraries have taken steps to support tree-shaking...but there is a minimal core to support the hypermedia api.
 These core libraries add > 1 kb of browser bundle.
 HTMX adds > 13 kb.
 These hypermedia apis support a subset of Javascript + the Web APIs.